holic/web3-scaffold/README.md

 ### contracts

 This is where your smart contracts live.
-They're written in [Solidity](https://docs.soliditylang.org/) using [Hardhat](https://hardhat.org/) to compile, test, and deploy.
+They're written in [Solidity](https://docs.soliditylang.org/) using [Foundry (forge & cast)](https://book.getfoundry.sh/) to compile, test, and deploy.
 Types are generated with [TypeChain](https://github.com/dethcrypto/TypeChain).

 ### subgraph